Hiking and exploring the natural beauty within the Annapolis Valley of Nova Scotia.

 Students hike and bike various trails in the local area.
 Bike rides include learning turn/stop signals with day trips anywhere between 10-20 km.
 Both hikes and biking adventures provide the opportunity for the students to enjoy the natural beauty and landscapes of the Annapolis Valley.

-Jeopardy is part of Landmark East’s WE Club.
-Only members of WE may participate.
+Jeopardy is one of Landmark East’s Clubs.
 Students visit the Wolfville Elms Nursing Home on Mondays where they engage residents in an energetic game of Jeopardy modeled after the long-running television game show.
 Jeopardy provides our students with the opportunity to experience and develop community service skills and to give back through their work with seniors in our community.

 Debate is an opportunity to engage with current events through the art of the argument.
 The team has the opportunity to compete across the province with other schools.